 When to use inline styles in React?

 If you are wondering when to use inline styles in react well, wonder no more as this article takes you through scenarios where React inline styles are applied.
-Figuring out

 Styling react components